 The delegates unanimously endorsed ‘The Rabat Declaration’ at the conclusion of the conference which underlined their commitment to recognise and uphold the values of faith and religion while seeking to prevent fierce political and economic interests from manipulating religious teachings to serve harmful agendas.
 They pledged their commitment “to make efforts to encourage all states to ratify the proposed treaty”.

-The Declaration recognised that “the time is now right to adopt international rules to prohibit all forms of discrimination, religious exclusion, and all political uses of religion that undermine equality and freedom of belief and worship”.
+The Declaration recognised that “the time is now right to adopt international rules to prohibit all forms of discrimination, religious exclusion, and all political abuses of religion that undermine equality and freedom of belief and worship”.

-Salam Sarhan, the founder and secretary general of BPUR said; “the initial proposed treaty, drafted by leading officials, legislators and United Nations’ experts, represents a new approach to introduce clear, simple and indisputable international rules to ban: all political uses of religion that undermine human equality; all religious discrimination in rights and duties; all religious exclusion; and all restrictions to freedom of religion and belief.
+Salam Sarhan, the founder and secretary general of BPUR said; “the initial proposed treaty, drafted by leading officials, legislators and United Nations’ experts, represents a new approach to introduce clear, simple and indisputable international rules to ban: all political abuses of religion that undermine human equality; all religious discrimination in rights and duties; all religious exclusion; and all restrictions to freedom of religion and belief.

 He added; “these simple terms will comprehensively apply to all violations without any clashes with religious beliefs.
 No responsible government can refuse such fundamental fair rules.
 We believe that this non-confrontational approach would build global consensus and help the international community deal with current and future conflicts”.